2025 Highlights

 Our community of excellence

 In 2025, we highlighted the people behind our research, sharing stories that celebrate diverse perspectives and lived experiences.
-Alongside this, we actively supported initiatives and partnerships that advance gender balance in science and technology.
+We also actively supported initiatives and partnerships that advance gender balance in science and technology.

 Scientific